isomerpages/nlb-reference/_arts-visual-arts/visual-arts/the-arts-space-season-1-jalan-jalan.md

 This Infopedia article describes the oldest Hindu temple on the South Bridge road which also the reason why the temple was called as South Bridge Mariamman temple.
 The article gives a brief account of the history, the development and the historical places around the temple.

 * Singapore.
 Archives and Oral History Dept (1983).
 [Chinatown : an album of a Singapore community = 牛车水](http://eservice.nlb.gov.sg/item_holding.aspx?bid=3213762).
-Singapore: Times Books International : Archives and Oral History Dept..
+Singapore: Times Books International : Archives and Oral History Dept.
 Call no: RSING 779.995957 CHI

 This publication features photographs and other documents exhibited at the “Exhibition of Chinatown” organised by the Archives &amp; Oral History Department from 31 March – 10 April 1983.
 The images and documents come with brief write-ups and captions.
 A map (circa 1846) by Government Surveyor Mr. John Turnbull Thomson is featured on p.16, which includes areas around Ann Siang Hill (then Scott’s Hill).